scalexi/uav_rl/drone_slam/README.md

 - Supporting setup files for building the package.
 - Configuration files (e.g., `slam_params.yaml`) for SLAM Toolbox.
 - World files (e.g., SDF models for Gazebo simulations with walls and a drone equipped with a 2D Lidar).
-- A TD3 Algorithm to control the drone
+- A TD3 Algorithm to control the drone.

 **Note:** This project uses a Python-based odometry converter by default (via the launch file), but a C++ version (`odom_converter.cpp`) is also provided for reference or alternative use.